esthermcmahon/listen-server/README.md

 python manage.py runserver
 ```

 This is the back end of this project.
-The back end repository is [here](https://github.com/esthersanders/listen-client)
+The front end repository is [here](https://github.com/esthersanders/listen-client)

 ## Technologies Used
 * Python